ephraimduncan/trendsdeveloper/template.md

 ---

+---

-News and Trends Every 19:00 GMT.
+News and Trends Every 19:00 UTC.